marios-zindilis/website-sources/posts/logging-in-linux/index.md

 ---
 title: Logging in Linux
-Description: Notes on logging daemons on Linux
+description: Notes on logging daemons on Linux
 first-published: 2014-01-28
 last-modified: 2015-04-25
 ---